The Ultimate Spain Bucket List (50 Top Experiences)

 Holy Week, Semana Santa, in Spain, is another world, so it isn’t surprising to hear how impressed travellers are.

-During the Semana Santa, religious processions take place in the main streets of city centres.
-These processions include scenes from the Bible, like the last dinner and Jesus’ Resurrection.
+During the Semana Santa, religious processions occur in city centres’ main streets.
+These processions include scenes from the Bible, like the Last Dinner and Jesus’ Resurrection.

-Although Semana Santa is celebrated in the whole country, Andalusia is one of the best places to experience it.
+Although Semana Santa is celebrated throughout the country, Andalusia is one of the best places to experience it, or maybe I’m just a bit biased because I’m from Andalusia.

 Regardless of your beliefs, it’s a unique event to see once in your life!